Helping young adults succeed in work, relationships and life.

 - Cultural Differences:

-There are differences in young adult development across cultures.
+There are differences in beliefs about young adult development across cultures.
 In some cultures there is more emphasis on interdependence and inter-connections than those societies that emphasize individuality and independence.
 For example Italians, Spaniards, Asians and tend to have their young adult offspring remain at home longer.

 A Successful Launch